Moms N More--Fall 2014 Introduction (MNM 1)

 From kindergarten to college, many of today’s youth

-seem to possess only the most meager supply
+possess only the most meager supply

 of the traits and behaviors so integral